 - “I’m feeling a bit out of control recently and am feeling really distressed.
 I need to talk about it.”

-Talking to a health professional
+How to talk about suicide with a health professional

 You can also talk to a counsellor on a helpline such as SuicideLine Victoria by calling 1300 651 251.
 SuicideLine Victoria is free and available 24 hours a day, seven days a week.
 Be clear and honest with them about what has been going on for you, including your suicidal thoughts and feelings.